 - Semana Santa (usually the last week of March or the beginning of April)- the religious week before Easter is when much of the country goes on vacation.
 This is arguably the busiest time for hotels and tour operators as Dominicans flock to all sorts of tourist attractions on vacation.

-- Bayahibe race of hand-made fishing boats.
+- Bayahibe hosts its annual race of hand-made fishing boats.

-Dominican Republic in April
+Dominican Republic in APRIL